Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 sudo reboot now
 ```
-I'll be setting up MongoDB to _only_ run locally on the server.
-This enables it to be accessed by the Flask program, but not remotely.
-This is a best practice, given the security benefits.
-However, if you'd like to enable remote accesss to the MongoDB I've included instructions in the Appendix.
+I'll be setting up MongoDB to _only_ for local access.
+This enables it to be accessed by our Flask program, but not remotely.
+This is a best practice in securing your server.
+However, if you'd like to enable remote access to the MongoDB I've included instructions in the Appendix.

 ### Move the Model to Server
-Since we traind the model locally, let's move it to the server.
+Since we trained the model locally, let's move it to the server.
 Open your terminal in the directory where the model was stored.

 ```
 scp toxic_comment_detector.h5 my_user@my_server_ip:/home/my_user